Raynaud's disease

 If secondary Raynaud's is severe, reduced blood flow to fingers or toes could cause tissue damage.
 But that's rare.

-A completely blocked artery can lead to skin sores or dead tissue.
+A completely blocked blood vessel can lead to skin sores or dead tissue.
 This can be difficult to treat.
 Rarely, very bad untreated instances might require removing the affected part of the body.

 Prevention